By Maggie Freleng

 Freighter World (a website about freighter travel)

 Maggie Freleng is a former editorial assistant at GoNOMAD.
-She is now a writer in Boston.
+She now works at WNYC as a radio producer.